-Often those who speak with people who believe they are victims of the evil eye think they are naive people, popular and attached to the outdated mentality of popular traditions.
+Those who speak with people who believe they are victims of the evil eye think they are naive people, popular and attached to the outdated mentality of popular traditions.

 But what makes you believe in the evil eye?

-As it’s all about the energy, vibes, and attractions I firmly believe that if someone is making bad negative thoughts on you and sending this darkness your way your soul is going to absorb it.
+As it’s all about the energy, vibes, and attractions, I firmly believe that if someone is making bad negative thoughts on you and sending this darkness your way your soul is going to absorb it.
 I think our souls and spirits are like a sponge, always ready to absorb everything from what it’s within us and around us.

 I’m scared and I don’t know what to do.
 Can you help me?

 Of course!
-If the evil eye is on you, we can totally discuss it, to find the best approach in sending these bad negative energies away and help you find your happiness and balance back again.
+If the evil eye is on you, we can discuss it, to find the best approach in sending these bad negative energies away and help you find your happiness and balance back again.